How Social Media Use Can Affect Your Illinois Car Accident Case

 Social Media Posts Can Be Used as Evidence

-How Social Media Use Can Affect Your Illinois Car Accident CaseTo understand how your social media activity could affect your case, keep in mind that the things that you post could be used as evidence, either in court or in settlement1 negotiations.
+How Social Media Use Can Affect Your Illinois Car Accident CaseTo understand how your social media activity could affect your case, keep in mind that the things that you post could be used as evidence, either in court or in settlement negotiations.
 For example, if you posted something like “Just got into a car accident after sending a text!” it is fairly certain that it could be used as evidence of the fact that you were distracted at the time the accident occurred.
 Another way in which your social media posts could be used against you has to do with establishing the severity of your injuries.
 For instance, if you are unable to work because of a severe whiplash injury but post pictures of yourself engaging in activities that require you to move around or which give the impression that your injuries are not as severe as they are, it could be used as evidence that you are overstating the extent or nature of your injuries, even if this is not the case.

 If you've been involved in a car accident, it's important to be mindful of what you post online.
 Your social media activity can be used as evidence in your case, and it can have a significant impact on the outcome.
 Here are some things to keep in mind about social media use and car accident cases in Illinois: